KyleTryon/techsquidtv.com-vue/content/blog/How_to_speed_test_your_vps.md

 ---
 title: How To Speed Test Your VPS
 description: Is your VPS provider giving you adequate upload and download speeds?
-Use the speedtest-cli package to run a speed test from the terminal
+Use the speedtest-cli package to run a speed test from the terminal.
 headerImage: ./posts/img/vps-speed.png
 tags:
   - linux